 Michael McCarthy has been teaching university art courses for more than twenty years while becoming expert in the full range of photography techniques and processes from the oldest photo processes (pinhole, cyanotype, gum bichromate, wet collodion and others) up to the most recent digital innovations.
 One of Michael’s specialties is his mixed media work which combines photography with painting, drawing and printmaking which he uses for a wide range of subjects from landscapes to figurative as well as experimental works.
 Michael has lived abroad for extended periods while teaching photography and art classes in the U.S., Italy, Greece and in France for the last nine years.
 Michael is bilingual in English and French with an advanced level in Italian.
 His art and photo work has been exhibited in galleries and museums in the U.S. and in Europe and has won numerous prizes.
 Currently represented by the Galerie Duboys in Paris, his recent exhibition, Human Form, was selected Best Gallery Exhibition in 2012 by Marc Lenot on his Lunettes Rouges blog hosted by Lemonde.fr

-Anne Catherine Abécassis is a teacher of History of Art & Architecture in Paris, Impressionism, Modernist Art, and Contemporary Art History with extensive teaching experience including institutions such as La Sorbonne, the University of Southern California and Skidmore College.
-Anne Catherine is regularly published in such art journals as Kunst (Aarhus, Danemark); L’œil (Paris); L’Acte de la pensée positive (Paris); and Comité des Historiens de l’Art Nordique (Paris).
+Anne Catherine Abécassis teachers a range of different subjects, concentrating on the visual arts of the 19th and 20th century.
+With PICA, the courses she offers are: History of Art & Architecture in Paris, Impressionism, Modernist Art, and Contemporary Art History.
+She has extensive teaching experience including institutions such as La Sorbonne, the University of Southern California and Skidmore College.
+Her work is regularly published in such art journals as Kunst (Aarhus, Danemark); L’œil (Paris); L’Acte de la pensée positive (Paris); and Comité des Historiens de l’Art Nordique (Paris).

 Kathy Burke has lived in Paris as a painter since she left Los Angeles in the 1970s.
 She chooses to live in Paris for its rich mixture of cultures in its highly creative and international community.
 Her current series of paintings, “Paris Portraits’, Ms. Burke paints the art world in Paris.
 Her portraits have included Edouard Boubat, Robert Kramer and Alain Dominique Perrin.